 Code, research, and libraries are in private Github repositories and Dropbox folders.
+Before any changes are made, they are thoroughly reviewed and discussed.

 4.11 Concurrency and Synchronization

 The programming language Dart provides features and mechanisms to handle concurrency and synchronization in the context of asynchronous programming.
 Dart supports isolates which are lightweight concurrent threads of execution and have their own memory space allowing them to execute concurrently without sharing memory or data.
 Dart also supports the synchronized keyword "synchronized" that can be used to create a synchronized block of code, ensuring that only one isolate can execute the block at a time.